Bereavement (film): Cast

 Additionally, Ashley Wolfe portrays Katherine Bristol, Martin's mother, and Andrea Havens portrays Agatha.
 Appearing as victims of Graham are Marissa Guill as the first young woman killed before Martin and Shannon Lambert-Ryan as Lucy, the corpse Allison finds in the freezer.
 John Richard Ingram reprises his role as Sheriff Riley from Malevolence in an uncredited appearance.
-Jay Cohen and Courtney Bertolone appear in archive footage from Malevolence as the adult Martin and Courtney Harrison in the post-credit scene.
+Jay Cohen and Courtney Bertolone appear as a teenager Martin Bristol and Courtney Harrison in the post-credits scene.

 Production

 During post-production, director Stevan Mena's initial cut of the film was three hours long.
 Things cut from the film included overtly gory scenes.
 The film is a prequel to Malevolence, stating "The only way to describe it is like an epic horror story.
 It's more in the vein of The Shining, whereas the original was kind of like Halloween or Friday the 13th.
 Bereavement is more of a character study".